 Decisions During the Process

-We had to make several decisions during the actual siding project that I never gave much thought to.
-When I have a client project that involves siding, it’s usually new construction, which have drawings.
+We had to make several decisions during the actual siding project that I never gave much thought to previously.
+When I have a client project that involves siding, it’s usually new construction, which have detailed elevation drawings that show all of the siding and materials as well as the trim.

 The siding company we hired worked on the house in sections.
-So they would rip the existing siding off one side of the house, fix everything that needed it, and then put up the new siding and trim on that section.
-Most of the sections required game time decisions on things like how to treat the seams, the width of the corner boards, and certain transition areas.
+They would rip the existing siding off one side of the house, fix everything that needed it, and then put up the new siding and trim on that section.
+Most of the sections required game-time decisions on things like how to treat the seams, the width of the corner boards, and certain transition areas.
 It felt overwhelming because we were starting from scratch and not simply putting up a new version of what had been there.

 The front door area was tricky because the door was off-center by just a little and none of the math seemed to work out either vertically or horizontally.
 Thankfully the guys on our project were meticulous.
 And, I kept reminding myself that painting everything dark and all one color would mask any irregularities.
 I tried to remember what I tell my clients – things always look worse before they look better.